Blow Fly Biology and Maggot Therapy for Healing Wounds

 Blow flies are sometimes useful in forensic science.
 The length of time needed for each life stage at specific temperatures is known.
 If investigators find animal or human remains containing blow flies, they may be able to estimate the time of death.
 This estimation is based on the stage of the blow fly life cycle discovered and the recent environmental temperatures in the area where the remains were found.

 Screwworm larvae are important in veterinary and human medicine because they cause myiasis, which is the infestation of a living animal.
-The larvae of the primary screwworm, or Cochliomyia hominivorax, feed on living tissue of their host.
-The larvae of the secondary screwworm, or Cochliomyia macellaria, feed only on dead tissue in their host.
+The larvae of the secondary screwworm, or Cochliomyia macellaria, feed only on dead tissue of their host.
+The larvae of the primary screwworm, or Cochliomyia hominivorax, feed on living tissue of the host, however.

 Maggot Debridement Therapy for Treating Human Wounds

-Maggot therapy uses a species of blow fly larvae that can be helpful for humans.
 Maggot Debridement Therapy, or MDT, is an old form of wound treatment that has made a modern comeback.
-The discovery of antibiotics caused maggot therapy to fall into disfavour, but now that many antibiotics are losing their effectiveness doctors are taking another look at maggot debridement therapy.
+It uses specific types of blow fly larvae that can be helpful for humans.
+The discovery of antibiotics caused maggot therapy to fall into disfavour, but now that many antibiotics are losing their effectiveness doctors are taking another look at the treatment.

 Dead tissue in a wound can be removed surgically.
 The use of maggots is cheaper, however.
 Maggot therapy removes only the damaged tissue and none of the healthy tissue, unlike surgical debridement.
 The feeding process isn't painful for the patient because the maggots don't eat living tissue.